 In terms of trading volume and number of active users, Uniswap is currently the best Ethereum-based decentralized exchange.

 Binance, on the other hand, is one of the most popular centralized cryptocurrency exchanges.

 With hundreds of listed cryptocurrencies and very high liquidity, it is the best cryptocurrency exchange for most people.

 Well, which one to use?
 What are the differences between Uniswap and Binance?
-In this comparison, you can find answers to these questions.
+In this comparison, you can find detailed answers to these questions.

 Uniswap vs Binance